Are you looking to spice things up in the bedroom? Check out these foreplay tips from this sex expert.

 Giving the reins to your partner to truly seduce you can do transformative things for your sex life.
 You can connect at a much deeper level, as you're both entrusting your boundaries to one another.

 Learning how to be dominant in the bedroom is something that I think everyone should learn.
 While it's not one of the usual techniques that I teach in the Bad Girl's Bible, it can help to expand your horizons in the bedroom and help to give you more ideas as to what's possible with your man.
 (P.S.
-If you want to learn my best blowjob tips & techniques, you'll find them in this powerful video)
+If you want to learn my best dirty talking tips & techniques for building sexual tension & turning him on, you’ll find them in this powerful video)

 At the risk of "tooting my own horn," I have had many women refer to me as "The Black Christian Grey" as well as "The King of Verbal Seduction" (a nickname frequently used on my adult-themed podcast program, The Erotic Conversationalist).
 To this day, I have a number of e-mail messages and messages on the popular social networking site, Facebook, from women who refer to me as "Sir," "Daddy," or "Mr.